 Answer 5D: Yes.
-If you and your spouse are filing married filing jointly on your federal income tax return and your spouse does not meet the definition of a Washington resident, you may both still qualify to receive a joint refund so long as one of you meets the definition of a Washington resident.
+If you and your spouse are filing married filing jointly on your federal income tax return and your spouse does not meet the definition of a Washington resident, you may both still qualify to receive a joint refund so long as the applicant on the WFTC application meets the definition of a Washington resident.